GoogleContainerTools/kpt-functions-catalog/functions/go/enable-gcp-services/README.md

 The `enable-gcp-services` function does the following:

-1. Discovers all `ProjectServiceList` custom resources in a given package.
+1. Discovers all `ProjectServiceList` custom resources in a given package and nested packages if any.

 1. For each `ProjectServiceList` CR, it generates [GCP project service](https://cloud.google.com/config-connector/docs/reference/resource-docs/serviceusage/service) resources as specified in the `spec.services` list.
     * Adds all annotations defined for `ProjectServiceList` CR to each generated resource.
 This can be used for enabling features like